claudia-codes/tv-shows-and-movies/README.md

-# Popular Movies and TV Shows React App
+# Popular Movies and TV Shows

 1. TV Shows and Movie list
 - Displays two lists: the most popular tv shows and movies.
 Use the top dropdown to toggle between views.
 There is a carousel list view and a vertical list to showcase the media
 - Every list item displays an image, the title and the vote average fields.

-2.TV Show and Movie Detail
+2. TV Show and Movie Detail
 - When an item is clicked on the list, it creates a tv show or movie detail view on a separate screen.
 - This should contain at least: A image, the title, the overview.
 - The user should be able to see similar tv shows or movies in a section in the detail view.